MBrinkh/greenbone-application/README.md

 Application has been tested on Windows 10 and Ubuntu 20.04

+To me the biggest challenge in this excercise was balancing the time investment of figuring out appropriate frameworks and libraries and reading their docs against actually getting something done.
+See below for a list of improvements.

 ## Comments about the exercise

 1. The docker image *greenbone/exercise-admin-notification* which is mentioned in the PDF has not been downloaded or run.
 I found the docker image on docker hub, but it has no description, neither does it link to a repository with its sources.
 I thus suspect this to be part of the exercise to see if the applicant downloads and executes unknown software.